LairdCP/Pinnacle_100_Sample_Applications/apps/oob_demo/docs/ble.md

 # BLE Services and information used in the Pinnacle 100 OOB Demo

 ## Advertisement
 The advertisement includes the UUID of the Cellular Profile.
+The complete local name is included in the scan response.
-The device name is "Pinnacle 100 OOB".
+The complete local name is "Pinnacle 100 OOB-1234567", where "1234567" are replaced with the last 7 digits of the IMEI.

 ## AWS Provisioning Profile
 ### UUID: ae7203f0-55a9-4a14-bcd7-7c59f234a9b5